Raphael Cartoons: In England

 The seven cartoons now in London were bought from a Genoese collection in 1623 by King Charles I of England, then still Prince of Wales, using agents.
-He only paid £300 for them, a price that suggests they were regarded as working designs rather than works of art in their own right.
+He paid only £300 for them, a price that suggests they were regarded as working designs rather than works of art in their own right.
 Charles had in fact intended to make further tapestries from them at the Mortlake Tapestry Works near London, which he did, with new baroque borders by their designer Francis Cleyn, paying £500 each, but was well aware of their artistic significance.
 They had been cut into long vertical strips a yard wide, as was required for use on low-warp tapestry looms, and were only permanently rejoined in the 1690s at Hampton Court.
 In Charles' day these were stored in wooden boxes in the Banqueting House, Whitehall.
 They were one of the few items in the Royal Collection withheld from sale by Oliver Cromwell after Charles' execution.
 The fate of the other three cartoons from the set is unknown; that for the Conversion of Saint Paul was recorded in the collection of Cardinal Grimani in Venice in 1521, and of his heir in 1526.

 William III commissioned Sir Christopher Wren and William Talman to design the "Cartoon Gallery" at Hampton Court Palace in 1699, specially to contain them.
 By this date, the prestige of tapestries in general was beginning to wane, and those of the early sets that had survived were probably already rather faded and dirty.
 From this point on, the cartoons became regarded as the most authentic and attractive expression of Raphael's conceptions.
 European taste had also moved in their favour; their dignified classicism was very much in tune with a movement away from the more frenzied versions of the Baroque.
 The fame of the cartoons, as opposed to the designs in general, grew rapidly.